obnoxious-hippopotamus/similar-proxy/README.md

 # Amacon Prime Proxy Server

-This is proxy server code that renders three micro services in order to render an imitation of an Amazon Prime video landing page.
-The three services render the title feature, movies related to the title, and reviews about the parent film.
+This is proxy server code that renders three micro services as a single web page to create an imitation of an Amazon Prime video landing page.
+The three services render the title feature, movies related to the title, and reviews about the title film.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Clone a copy of this GitHub repository to your local machine.  ```CD``` into the root directory of the project and execute the commands below.
+Clone a copy of this GitHub repository to your local machine.  ```CD``` into the root directory of the project and execute the following commands in the terminal.

 ### Prerequisites

-What things you need to install the software and how to install them
+This application uses MySQL as a database management system.
+Be sure to have MySQL server installed and running on your local machine.
+Execute the ```schema.sql``` file in each microservice to create the appropriate databse structure

 ```
 Give examples